Skip to main content

 Implicit Operators

 Also, if you're searching for several keywords and not expressly using operators, there is an implicit understanding of the Boolean operator 'AND' in place of a space character in the Full Resume/Boolean search field ONLY.
 So a search such as, 'doctor acute hospital', would be the same as searching for, 'doctor AND acute AND hospital'.
-Other fields, such as Job Titles, Companies, etc, use an 'OR' operator.
+Other fields, such as Job Titles, Companies, etc, use an 'OR' operator between words NOT surrounded by quotes.

 Examples: